Inventory management tips

-- Your filter settings may be hiding some of your invneotry items.
-To reset them, click the Gear icon at the bottom left of the INVENTORY window and choose Reset Filters.
+- Your filter settings may be hiding some of your inventory items.
+To reset them, click the Gear icon at the bottom left of the Inventory window and choose Reset Filters.

 If you make extensive use of LSL scripts, you may want to know the UUID (Universally Unique Identifier) of a texture or sound in your avatar's inventory.
 You can easily copy any inventory item's UUID to your computer's clipboard by right-clicking it and selecting Copy Asset UUID.